apache/ozone-site/CONTRIBUTING.md

 - **Tests**: [HDDS-9601](https://issues.apache.org/jira/browse/HDDS-9601) will implement a basic set of tests to run as part of CI for the website, but you can help expand or improve them.

-- **Tools**: You can submit improvements to how we use various tools like pnpm, docker, and Dependabot that are used in the development of the website.
+- **Tools**: You can submit improvements to how we use various tools like pnpm, Docker, and Dependabot that are used in the development of the website.

 ## Filing Jira Issues